Jubatian/rrpge-spec/specs/pointer.rst

 RRPGE CPU always performs a Read - Modify - Write sequence when it wants to write out data.
-On the Read access, the appropriate 32 bit PRAM cell is latched, and on the Write access it is combined with the data coming from the CPU in correspondance with the data unit size.
+On the Read access, the appropriate 32 bit PRAM cell is latched, and on the Write access it is combined with the data coming from the CPU in correspondence with the data unit size.

 To prevent post-incrementing the pointer on the Read access of a Read - Modify - Write sequence, the signal line defined in "Memory accessing" in the